 - Use prompts to help manage information.
 For example, a checklist for a house fire that helps identify the most important information might include: occupancy, construction, smoke/fire conditions and victim survivability profile.
 Each of these, in turn, might have sub categories of more prompts/reminders.

 - Avoid distraction and interruptions.
 Each of these result from audible or visual stimulation that must be processed and understood which can contribute to overload.

 - Radio discipline.
 There are two parts to this one.
 First, ensuring personnel are well-trained and well disciplined for how to talk on the radio, what is important to say, and how to say it concisely.
 All of this will reduce the amount of unnecessary audible stimuli to be processed.
-Second, it can be valuable for a commander to have someone else monitor the radio to ensure only the most important information is passed along to the commander, reducing the potential for audible stimuli overload.
+Second, it can be valuable for a supervisor to have someone else monitor the radio to ensure only the most important information is passed along to the supervisor, reducing the potential for audible stimuli overload.